Experts' choice: top trees for the garden

 We asked a selection of gardening experts to choose their favourite tree, so you can plant one in your garden to grow the Queen's Green Canopy, help wildlife and mitigate climate change

-This week it’s National Tree Week, the UK’s largest tree celebration.
-It was first established in 1975 and is timed to mark the beginning of tree planting season and to encourage the nation to plant trees.
+We're in the middle of tree-planting season, and with campaigns such as the Queen's Green Canopy encouraging people to plant a tree in their gardens, there couldn't be a better time to choose the right tree for you.
 Trees are vital to tackling climate change and provide important sources of food and shelter for wildlife, as well as bringing mental health benefits to people too.

-This week Countryfile has announced its plans to get the nation planting 750,00 new trees across Britain, one for every child who started school this year.
-The government is also aiming to put tree planting central to its environmental plans, with Prime Minister Boris Johnson announcing the intention to plant 30,000 hectares of trees every year.
-Loss of trees is a continuing trend in Britain, with 1,000 irreplaceable ancient woods being threatened by development over the last 10 years, according to the Woodland Trust.
+The government is aiming to put tree planting central to its future environmental plans, because the loss of trees is a continuing trend in Britain, with 1,000 irreplaceable ancient woods being threatened by development over the last 10 years, according to the Woodland Trust.
 Deadly tree diseases and pests, such as ash dieback, have also had a huge impact on the number of trees in the country.

-To mark National Tree Week we've asked a selection of horticultural experts, garden writers and editors which is their favourite tree, from their own personal individual tree to the one they always swear by as an excellent planting option.
+To help you, we've asked a selection of horticultural experts, garden writers and editors which is their favourite tree, from their own personal individual tree to the one they always swear by as an excellent planting option.
 Discover them below.

 Our favourite trees

 Showing item 1 of 6

 Plantsman and tree expert Tony Kirkham: